What is GAP insurance and why would you need it?

 - In order to have a lower monthly payment on a purchase, you’ve selected a loan term of more than 36 to 48 months.
 Because so little principal is paid in the first few years of a loan – you’re generally just covering interest – you’ll be upside down, even with a substantial down payment.

 If you find GAP insurance is a good idea and a product you need, we’d say skip the dealer-offered coverage if you have to finance it along with the car in the loan – instead, before you buy, shop around.
-Your current insurer may offer GAP insurance, which could potentially open up extra discounts, since you’d be bundling multiple policies – auto and GAP – and if they do not, plenty of options exist.
-There are many companies that only provide GAP insurance, and most traditional insurers offer it as well.
+Your current insurer may offer GAP insurance coverage, which could potentially open up extra discounts, since you’d be bundling multiple policies – auto and GAP – and if they do not, plenty of options exist.
+There are many companies that only provide GAP insurance, and most traditional auto insurance companies offer it as well.